Jake Fraley Player Props: Reds vs. Giants

-The Cincinnati Reds, including Jake Fraley (.417 on-base percentage in past 10 games, 55 points above season-long percentage), battle starter Ross Stripling and the San Francisco Giants at Great American Ball Park, Wednesday at 7:10 PM ET.
+Jake Fraley -- .200 average over his past 10 games -- will be in action for the Cincinnati Reds versus the San Francisco Giants, with Alex Cobb on the hill, on July 20 at 12:35 PM ET.

-He reached base in both of his plate appearances in his previous game against the Giants.
+He had a hitless performance in his last game (0-for-3) against the Giants.

 Jake Fraley Game Info & Props vs. the Giants